Authors Reni Eddo-Lodge and Kiran Millwood Hargrave have made the cut for the 2018 Jhalak Prize shortlist.

 The prize, first awarded in March 2017, seeks to celebrate books by British BAME writers and provide an "exciting snapshot of the incredible array of writers of colour in Britain today".

-Eddo-Lodge is shortlisted for her "thunderclap of a book" Why I'm No Longer Talking to White People About Race (Bloomsbury Circus), while Millwood Hargrave is on the list for her YA historical novel, branded an "astonishingly beautiful book", The Island at the End of Everything (Chicken House).
+Eddo-Lodge is shortlisted for her "thunderclap of a book" Why I'm No Longer Talking to White People About Race (Bloomsbury Circus), also shortlisted for The British Book Awards' Non-Fiction Narrative Book of the Year, while Millwood Hargrave is on the list for her YA historical novel, branded an "astonishingly beautiful book", The Island at the End of Everything (Chicken House).

 Also in the running are Nadeem Aslam's "luminous" novel The Golden Legend (Faber) and Kayo Chingonyi's "lyrical, graceful and searing" debut book of poetry Kumukanda (Chatto & Windus).